What you Need to Know before you book!

 See below under ‘General info about Punta el Custodio’.

 How about bugs?

 As we are in the tropics, animals and insects are present.
 We suggest that you close the doors at dark to keep the “little creatures” out.
 “No-see-ums” are well named.
-They are invisible insects whose bites can make life very itchy and uncomfortable, at least for some people who are more allergic to them.
-The area is sprayed, but at the same time we want to keep our community as free as possible from poison.
-Most of our guests find that the No-see-ums are only active around sunrise and sunset, and more often they are not present at all.
-Spray liberally with an insect repellant and if possible, wear long pants, long sleeved T-shirts and socks at sunset and sunrise to protect your wrists and ankles and life will be pleasant.
-We also suggest using the fans if sitting outdoors while dining, which not only will keep the bugs away but circulates a nice breeze around your feet.
-In general there are no bugs during daylight.
-In the past 9 years we had 2 guests who left the house earlier than planned because they were bothered too much by the no-see-ums.
+They are invisible insects whose bites feel like the ones of mosquitos.
+The area is sprayed, but at the same time, we want to keep our community as free as possible from poison.
+Most of our guests find that the No-see-ums are only active around sunrise and sunset, and only about 1 or 2 days out of every 10.
+Spray liberally with an insect repellant, wear long pants, long-sleeved T-shirts and socks at sunset and sunrise and life will be pleasant.
+We also suggest using the fans when they are around and bother you, this will keep them away.
+In general, there are no bugs during daylight.
+In the past 9 years, we had 2 guests who left the house earlier than planned because they were bothered too much by the no-see-ums.
 So again, if you are very sensitive to these things our place may not be for you.

 Is the electricity supply reliable?

 We do have occasional blackouts, as they have in Puerto Vallarta, Sayulita, and many other tourist destinations in the area.
 During the dry season (November – June) they hardly occur, and if so, power is back quickly most of the times.
 During the rainy season, they are more frequent because of lightning that strikes a pole, landslides etc. We have a big back up generator for these situations, all houses but casa Sonrisa are connected to it.
 Despite the generator, the A/C can not be used during blackouts.
 The generator supplies enough energy for refrigerators, fans and lights to work, but not enough for the A/C.

 Is Punta el Custodio a safe place?